I

 where one’s religious practices are governed by an elite council that seeks to

-impose a single, narrow interpretation of religion.
+impose a single, narrow interpretation of both religion and scripture.

 When